Domestic Cat

 Origin of the Domestic Cat

-With the advent of widespread agriculture, came trade via land and sea travel- and these newly created Domestic cats (descended from the African-Asiatic Wildcat) came along for the ride:
+With the advent of widespread agriculture, came trade via land and sea travel- and these newly created Domestic cats (descended from the African Wildcat) went along for the ride.

 Domestic Cat Behavior